JamesCalingo/sportventures/posts/bananaball2.md

 [^1]: Each person who buys tickets is allowed up to buy up to 5, and while not everyone looking for tickets is going to buy 5 tickets, a lot of people are likely trying to get more than 1.
 [^2]: Though by “World Tour”, they’re conveniently ignoring the fact that they have yet to play a game outside of the United States - including Canada.
 [^3]: This was taken from <a href="https://web.archive.org/web/20240912053421/https://thesavannahbananas.com/kclub/" target="blank">an archive of the K Club page from September 2024</a>.
-[^4]: Ominously, they posted the 2025 membership price on the K Club site in PAST tense...
-[^5]: The K Club website was seemingly updated to disclose that membership is NOT a guarantee to get tickets for every game (case in point: Grayson Stadium).
+[^4]: The K Club website was seemingly updated to disclose that membership is NOT a guarantee to get tickets for every game (case in point: Grayson Stadium).